The Riches are in the Niches, Finding and Capitalizing on Your Illustration Style

-If you’re a client searching for someone to illustrate your restaurant menu in an anime style, you’re far more likely to search for ‘anime food illustrator’ than just ‘anime illustration’.
-In the same way, you’ll have much less competition with other -‘ anime illustration’ brings back 976million google hits, whereas ‘anime food illustrator’ brings back far less at 27million.
-In this case, the riches really are in the niches.
+If you’re a client searching for someone to illustrate your restaurant menu in an anime style, you’re far more likely to search for ‘anime food illustrator’ than just ‘anime illustration.’
+In the same way, you’ll have much less competition with others -‘ anime illustration’ brings back 976 million Google hits, whereas ‘anime food illustrator’ brings back far less at 27 million.
+In this case, the riches are in the niches.

 How Many Images?

 Choosing how many images to use on your homepage is, to some degree, a personal choice.
 Generally speaking, choosing 3-5 of your best images is pretty safe advice.
 However, that’s not to say there isn’t space for flexibility.
 A large part of which images make it to your homepage will depend on how cohesively they work together.
-With a lot of images, it becomes harder to create a ‘house style’ and the page can become cluttered.
+Creating a ‘house style’ becomes more complex with many images, and the page can become cluttered.

 If you’re set on using many images, thumbnails are an excellent way to combat this problem.
 Hone in on small parts of the work.
 Preferably bits that follow a similar color scheme and use them as thumbnails.
 Then create a clickable button that allows potential clients to see the image in a large version

 This method of including a portfolio on your homepage can work particularly well for artists with a lot of detail.
 However, they also want their homepage to appear clean and professional.
 If you’d like a more minimal style, a bold but beautiful way to style your homepage is with just one spectacular image.
 Choose a standout piece of work and make it a feature, ideally taking up two-thirds of the page or more.